-- Alarm status The Alarm status box indicates whether there is a current alarm.
+Alarm status The Alarm status box indicates whether there is a current alarm.
 If the LED is red and the box displays 'Alarms active', one or more PMU alarms have been triggered.
-Select Monitor > Alarms > Current Status to see which alarms are active. - Battery voltage gaugeThe battery voltage gauge indicates the voltage of the DC power supply to the PMU (whether or not it is currently being used).
+Select Monitor > Alarms > Current Status to see which alarms are active.